A Charitable Channel for Your Clients

 - Contingent Bequest

-If you participate in a 401(k) plan, a 403(b) plan, an IRA, or similar retirement plan, you have the ability to designate the Jewish Housing Council Foundation as a beneficiary of a portion or the remainder of your plan account.
+If you participate in a 401(k) plan, a 403(b) plan, an IRA, or similar retirement plan, you have the ability to designate the Aviva Jewish Housing Foundation as a beneficiary of a portion or the remainder of your plan account.
 You can do this by filling out a designation form obtained from your plan administrator.
 Deferred retirement income can be taxed very heavily if it is left to anyone but a legally married spouse.
 Since retirement plans can be a very expensive inheritance for your heirs, your retirement savings can be an excellent asset to give to charity.
 In addition, it gives you flexibility since the designation can be modified or revoked by you during your lifetime.

-Some of the best things you can gift to the Jewish Housing Council Foundation are stocks, bonds or shares of mutual funds that you own.
+Some of the best things you can gift to the Aviva Foundation are stocks, bonds or shares of mutual funds that you own.
 By making a lifetime gift of appreciated stock that you have owned for at least 12 months, you are entitled to an immediate income tax deduction equal to the full value of the stock – and you avoid capital gains tax.
 Simply instruct your broker to transfer the stock to the Foundation’s brokerage account.
 Contact us for additional details.

-You can transfer cash, stock or real estate to the Jewish Housing Council Foundation in return for level lifetime income payments to you and/or your spouse, or to another relative or friend.
+You can transfer cash, stock or real estate to the Aviva Foundation in return for level lifetime income payments to you and/or your spouse, or to another relative or friend.
 The annual annuity payment rate depends on the age(s) of the individuals who will receive the payments.
 In most cases, a portion of each annuity payment is tax-free.
 Payments remain at the same level regardless of future fluctuations in the market and interest rates.
 After the last lifetime payment, the remainder is transferred to the Foundation’s endowment for the support of Aviva.
 You are entitled to an immediate income tax deduction of the remainder value and elimination of a part of any capital gain built into any appreciated assets used to fund the gift annuity.

 Charitable Remainder Trust